FreddeITsupport98/passtrouhg/README.md

 If `vfio-pci` is missing for the current kernel, the script deliberately **does not** add `rd.driver.pre=vfio-pci` (to avoid early-boot modprobe failures).

+On openSUSE BLS systems, after changing `/etc/kernel/cmdline` the script automatically runs:

+- `sdbootutil add-all-kernels`
+- `sdbootutil update-all-entries`

+These are invoked quietly (errors are caught and turned into informational notes) so that Boot Loader Spec entries stay in sync with the updated kernel parameters without spamming low-level `sed` errors from `sdbootutil`.

 ### Boot log dumper for VFIO debugging

 The script can install a small helper + systemd service that automatically dumps detailed **boot logs for VFIO-related debugging** to your desktop after each boot: